 Credit Hours: 3 Type of Credit: 2 Lecture / 1 Lab Clock Hours: 60 Hrs.
-Prerequisite: BM 503.2 Co-requisite: N/A

 Western Medical Screening will be a course where students will learn Western medical techniques for physical examination, health screening and care management.
 Students will learn to conduct a Western physical examination that is aimed to aid them in the correct treatment of serious disorders.
 Additionally, students will be able to define and discuss medico legal matters concerning their patients, including; patient confidentiality, consent, abandonment, negligence, assault and battery.